etnt/ssh_experiments/README.md

 # SSH Experiments
 > Just some experiments with the Erlang SSH library

+## Jumphost

+The "jumphost" concept, also known as a "jump server" or "bastion host," is a fundamental security practice in network administration.

+Jumphosts act as a bridge between different security zones, providing a single point of entry and control.

+SSH's tunneling capabilities makes it an ideal protocol for securely accessing remote devices through an intermediary server.

+The following Erlang code examples explores how to implement establishing a secure SSH connection to the jumphost, and then using that connection to forward traffic to the target device behind it.

 ## Prepare password less SSH keys

 Start by creating a password less SSH key pair and copy the public key